xrstf/rudi/docs/functions/core-if.md

 If the condition is `false`, `if` evaluates and returns `expr-b`.

-`if` guarantees that only one of `expr-a` and `expr-b` is ever evaluated, as expressions in Otto can have side effects on the global document.
+`if` guarantees that only one of `expr-a` and `expr-b` is ever evaluated, as expressions in Rudi can have side effects on the global document.

 If `condition`, `expr-a` or `expr-b` return an error, `if` returns that error.